VIVODERM SKIN CARE – A NATURAL SKIN CARE LINE

 Mwari Magazine Reviews Vivoderm in Chicago

-Written by Vivoderm Admin on .
+Written by Rachelle at Vivoderm on .
 Posted in Product Giveaways

 Mwari readers got together for the 1st Check it Out!, a girls’ night sampling party.
 Guests tested the latest products donated by some of our friends and enjoyed an evening of fellowship and later NCAA March Madness.
 Some products are still up for review, but you can keep your eye for their comments here: